akira-hamada/friendly-grep.vim/README.md

 `:FriendlyGrep`

-I recommend you add shortcut for the function into your vimrc like this.
+I recommend you add shortcut for the function into your .vimrc like this.

 `nnoremap <C-g> <ESC>:FriendlyGrep<CR>`